 Fire at the Triangle Factory by Holly Littlefield, illustrated by Mary O’Keefe Young

 Minnie and Tessa are unlikely friends because it isn’t easy for an Italian American Catholic girl and a Jewish girl to be friends in 1911.
-But they are both fourteen-years-old sit side by side working as sewing operators in a factory with dangerous working conditions.
+But they are both fourteen years old and sit side by side working as sewing operators in a factory with dangerous working conditions.

 When a big fire breaks out at the Triangle Shirtwaist Company, their friendship, and quick thinking save them from perishing in the deadliest industrial disaster in the history of New York City. [early chapter book, ages 6 and up]